IwannabeRealnerD/playground-monorepo/README.md

 ### Project description

-- nextjs-playground: playground based on Next.js 13 and React 18
+- `nextjs-playground``: playground based on Next.js 13 and React 18
-- vite-react-playground: Web UI component playground based on Vite and React 18
+- `vite-react-playground``: Web UI component playground based on Vite and React 18
-- svelte-kit-playground: playground using Svelte Kit
+- `svelte-kit-playground``: playground using Svelte Kit
-- nest-server: backend playground with a server based on nestjs (no progress yet)
+- `nest-server``: backend playground with a server based on nestjs (no progress yet)

 ## How to run projects